 Jay has always loved teaching kids, youth and adults.
 Throughout high school he started working as a camp counselor in training, later becoming a senior camp counselor working with special needs kids.
 Later he was a senior camp counselor for Parks & Recreation traveling to different parks developing his own style while learning to teach anyone no matter what obstacle they might face.
 In the winter he learned to ski and became both a certified ski instructor & freestyle ski judge working at many of the top ski resorts in North America.
 But skateboarding was his true passion.

 In 1976 he was the first person to hippie jump a Ferrari and in 1978 he placed third in slalom and fifth in freestyle at the CNE (Canadian National Exhibition).
 Jay founded the CJ’s SKATEPARK, A Not-For-Profit, indoor, climate controlled ,largest skatepark in the world.
 When skateboarding was introduced in the 2021Olympics, it only made sense to expand the National Certification Skateboard Program which Jay purchased in 2010 as a Not-For-Profit and developed & expanded in the last few years and transformed it into the ISCP(International Skateboard Certification Program) & SKATZ (Stance, Kicks, Axles, Transfers and Zen).
-This is the most comprehensive certification program in the world and with our expanded global advisory board we are now in 30 countries & 350 cities and growing.
+This is the most comprehensive certification program in the world and with our esteemed expanded global advisory board we are now in 50 countries & 525 cities and growing.
+We offer in-class on site certification & training both locally and in other countries as well we offer virtual classes to any one wishing to teach skateboarding via Zoom.

 His philanthropic work has been acknowledged in many editorial articles, letters of praise and with numerous awards including three medals – the Diamond Jubilee Medal from Her Majesty Queen Elizabeth II, the Ontario Medal for Good Citizenship from the Lieutenant Governor of Ontario, recognizing individuals who, through exceptional long-term efforts, have made outstanding contributions to their communities, and the Order of International Ambassadors Medal.
-Jay’s motto is failure is not an option and we all need to have fun and enjoy what we do!
+Jay’s motto is failure is not an option and we all need to have fun, enjoy what we do and remember we all learn differently and are unique!

 First generation Canadian of French- Hungarian descent has been building communities worldwide for two decades through her passion to unite people of all cultures to champion causes in the philanthropic, skateboarding, and arts and culture spheres.
 She studied diplomacy and business development and marketing while juggling careers as an artist, musician and entertainment manager of Canadian Jazz Musician, Vic Vogel for 10 years, as well as an avid street photographer participating in over 30 International exhibits where some of her black and white series “A BOOK ABOUT DEATH” are archived in the Museum of Modern Art (MoMA NY and MoMA Wales), American Art at the Smithsonian Institution and Musee des Livres de Paris to name a few.